 Each Chapter of the TAMP contains the data and information needed to support the required components of the plan.
 Summary level data is documented within the plan to meet state and federal requirements.
 Further detail is provided in the appendix focusing on local level data and other key elements of the plan.

 Additional Detail for Data Tables & Figures

-Appendix A discusses the workshops used to collect this information from our partners statewide and Appendix B provides the additional detail to support the financial and performance tables and figures of the TAMP.
+Appendix B provides the additional detail to support the financial and performance tables and figures of the TAMP.

 Chapter 3: Asset Performance Targets

 Table A. Example Performance Target Analysis Tool